 How to interview candidates

-Good and effective interviews expose potential red flags, reveal candidates' strengths and ensure that there's a fit with rate/salary expectations and corporate culture, while also verifying qualifications, skills, and abilities.
+Common interview questions are a good foundation, yet, good and effective interviews expose potential red flags, reveal candidates' strengths and ensure that there's a fit with rate/salary expectations and corporate culture, while also verifying qualifications, skills, and abilities.
 However, effective interviewing doesn't only just involve knowing what to ask.

 Job interviews are a two-way street, and just as candidates may be looking to impress, they're also looking to be impressed, and the candidate experience matters.